 Board Member, Technical Support

-Daniel Beeker, a veteran of the USAF, has been involved in the electronics industry for more than 42 years.
+Daniel Beeker, a veteran of the USAF, has been involved in the electronics industry for more than 44 years.
 Daniel is currently a Technical Director at NXP Semiconductor.
 Daniel has lived in Michigan since 1987 and has been involved with the National Family Court Watch Project since its inception, providing technical and accounting support.

 Sheldon Wolberg

 Sheldon Wolberg is the owner of Micro Logic Inc. of West Bloomfield, Michigan.
 Micro Logic designs and manufactures Electronic Products for the Automotive, Industrial, and Commercial markets.
 Sheldon has a B.S.E. in Engineering from the University of Michigan and has been in business for over 35 years.
 Sheldon was born and lived all his life in Michigan and is married and has two children who are both in college.
-He is a long-time associate of Renee Beeker and instrumental in bringing the NFCWP website up to full functionality.
+He is a long-time associate of Renee Beeker and was instrumental in bringing the NFCWP website up to full functionality.